alibaba-damo-academy/ClinFusion/README.md

 > [!TIP]
 > To force more GPU parallelism on small datasets, **reduce `generation_config.batch_size`** — this increases the effective worker count.

 ---

+## 🔗 Related Projects

+ClinFusion is part of our ongoing efforts in building reliable and trustworthy medical AI.
+We encourage you to check out our related works:

+- 🩺 **[ClinHallu](https://github.com/alibaba-damo-academy/ClinHallu)**: A comprehensive benchmark and evaluation suite dedicated to analyzing and mitigating clinical hallucinations in Medical LLMs/VLMs.

+---

 ## 📄 Citation